Ustrasana Yoga (Camel Pose) For Beginners - How To Do & Benefits?

 • Breathe deeply and consistently throughout the practice to enhance relaxation.

-How to do Ustrasana Yoga (Camel Pose) - Step by step process
+How to do Ustrasana (Camel Pose) - Step-by-step process

-Ustrasana may seem challenging at first, but with mindful practice, it can become your favourite asana.
+This pose might feel challenging initially with mindful practice, it can become your favorite asana.
 Follow these steps for a safe and effective execution:

 2. Align your body by placing your hands on your hips, ensuring that your fingers point downward.
-Engage your core and draw your tailbone towards the floor.
+Engage your core, draw your tailbone towards the floor, and ground through your thigh bones for stability, keeping your shoulder blades engaged and kneeling with your knees directly under your hips for better alignment.

 3. Arch backward by inhaling deeply and lifting your chest towards the ceiling.
 As you exhale, begin to arch backward, reaching for your heels with your hands.